mohitsoni87/Online-Election-System/README.md

 # Online-Election-System
 A Electronic System which can conduct Elections using any device with Internet Connectivity.

-An API for Managing E-Products built using NodeJS - Express.

 # Installation:
 $ pip install django     <br />